 News Ambassadors is a reporting project that will help American communities that hold vastly different political views to better understand each other, while giving young reporters a valuable learning experience in the creation of credible reporting.

 News Ambassadors is part of InterAct’s Digital Citizen Project, which has been connecting Americans to their leaders, each other and the world since 1998.
-The project director is Shia Levitt, a longtime public radio journalist who has reported for NPR, KQED, Marketplace and other outlets and has taught radio to young people with WNYC’s Radio Rookies, UNICEF, and at the college level; and InterAct President Evelyn Messinger.
+The project was co-designed by Shia Levitt, a longtime journalist who has taught radio to young people with WNYC’s Radio Rookies and at the college level; and InterAct President Evelyn Messinger.

 To learn more, please contact Evelyn Messinger, InterAct, email@example.com